univention/univention-corporate-server/doc/app-center/lifecycle.rst

 example, are caused by the download of Docker images.

-The development of apps mainly involves the App Provider portal and a local instance of |UCSUCR| (UCS).
+The development of apps mainly involves the App Provider portal and a local instance of |UCSUCR| (UCR).
 To setup your UCS environment the best practice is to download one of the UCS virtual machine images and use VirtualBox or VMware (see :ref:`Download UCS <testing-download>`).
 After the installation, :ref:`activate the